Fairview International School: Subjects

 Students at the lower level of MYP (M1 to M3) will take all subjects, while upper MYP students (M4 to M5) will have to attend classes according to their subject choice.
 Additionally, all Malaysian students are required to take Bahasa Melayu, in line with MOE requirements and guidelines.

 Outdoor learning

-In Fairview, grade levels P5 to M5 have two academic expedition trips overseas in line with their studies, alongside camps to Fairview Eduresort in Port Dickson every academic year.
-Common destinations typically include Southeast Asian countries, such as Singapore, Indonesia, Vietnam, Cambodia, Thailand; upper MYP grades typically visit countries such as Vietnam, China, and the UK].
+In Fairview, grade levels P5 to M5 have one academic expedition trips overseas in line with their studies, alongside camps to Fairview Eduresort in Port Dickson every academic year.
+Common destinations typically include Southeast Asian countries, such as Singapore, Indonesia, Vietnam, Cambodia, Thailand; upper MYP grades typically visit countries such as China and the UK].
 The Port Dickson camps apply to all students from P4 onwards.